+Erie Community College, Buffalo,

+New York

-Erie Community College, Buffalo, New York As in all past editions, we owe a debt of extreme gratitude to the numerous individuals who worked directly with us or at Cengage Learning.
-In particular, we wish to thank Vicky True-Baker, senior product manager; Jason Fremder, product director; Suzanne Wilder, managing content developer; Sarah Huber, content developer; and Ann Borman, senior content project manager.
-We also thank Katie Jergens in marketing and Michelle Kunkler, art director.
-We are indebted as well to the staff at Lachina, our compositor, for accurately generating pages for this text and making it possible for us to meet our ambitious printing schedule.
+As in all past editions, I owe a debt of extreme gratitude to the numerous individuals who worked directly with me or at Cengage Learning.
+In particular, I wish to thank Vicky True-Baker, senior product manager; Suzanne Wilder, managing content developer; Sarah Huber, content developer; and Ann Borman, senior content project manager.
+I also thank Katie Jergens in marketing and Michelle Kunkler, art director.
+I am indebted as well to the staff at Lachina, the compositor, for accurately generating pages for this text and making it possible for me to meet an ambitious printing schedule.

-We especially wish to thank Katherine Marie Silsbee for her management of the entire project, as well as for the application of her superb research and editorial skills.
-We also wish to thank William Eric Hollowell, who coauthored the Instructor's Manual and the Test Bank, for his excellent research efforts.
-We were fortunate enough to have the copyediting of Beverly Peavler and the proofreading services of Jeanne Yost.
-We are grateful for the efforts of Vickie Reierson and Roxanna Lee for their proofreading and other assistance, which helped to ensure an error-free text.
-Finally, we thank Suzanne Jasin of K & M Consulting for her many special efforts on this project.
+I especially wish to thank Katherine Marie Silsbee for her management of the entire project, as well as for the application of her superb research and editorial skills.
+I also wish to thank William Eric Hollowell, who co-authored the Instructor's Manual and the Test

+Bank, for his excellent research efforts.
+I was fortunate enough to have the copyediting of Beverly Peavler and the proofreading services of Jeanne Yost.
+I am grateful for the efforts of Vickie Reierson and Roxanna Lee for their proofreading and other assistance, which helped to ensure an error-free text.
+Finally, I thank Suzanne Jasin of K & M Consulting for her many special efforts on this project.

-Through the years, we have enjoyed an ongoing correspondence with many of you who have found points on which you wish to comment.
-We continue to welcome all comments and promise to respond promptly.
-By incorporating your ideas, we can continue to write a business law text that is best for you and best for your students.
+Through the years, I have enjoyed an ongoing correspondence with many of you who have found points on which you wish to comment.
+I continue to welcome all comments and promise to respond promptly.
+By incorporating your ideas, I can continue to write a business law text that is best for you and best for your students.